AlexsLemonade/refinebio-docs/docs/main_text.md

 We also attempt to, where possible, perform some harmonization of metadata to improve the discoverability of useful data.
 Note that we do not yet obtain sample metadata from the [BioSample](https://www.ncbi.nlm.nih.gov/biosample/) database, so the metadata available for RNA-seq samples is limited.

-### Submitter Supplied Metadata

-TODO: How this will be done & delivered is up in the air.
-I notice that it's on the whiteboard to tackle before release.
-Thus I'm just tagging this with a TODO and [linking the issue](https://github.com/AlexsLemonade/refinebio/issues/515) in question.

-Protocol information, which generally contains the type of sample preparation, is handled differently by different databases.
-We push this information down to the sample level and provide it that way.
-In the case of data imported from ArrayExpress, the protocol _may_ be the information from the full experiment and not just the sample in question.

 ### refine.bio-harmonized Metadata

 Scientists who upload results don't always use the same names for related values.